 Depending on your investment goals, there are two main ways to access the Ethereum market.
 The first is to join a cryptocurrency exchange where you can buy and sell various crypto tokens from other people at the current market prices.
 It entails ownership of the underlying digital assets.
 You can purchase Ether and other altcoins with fiat currencies and methods like bank cards, wire transfers, or digital wallets.

 By comparison, cold wallets do not require an internet connection as coins are stored offline.
 Transactions are slower and involve more steps to complete.
 Cold wallets offer enhanced security and are more suitable for those seeking to hold their coins for extended periods as a long-term investment.
 Ethereum exchanges commonly reward customers for storing their tokens through staking.
+Lending is also available at some exchanges, allowing clients to lend their cryptocurrencies to other investors and earn interest in return.

 Some brokers offer crypto derivatives like options and futures on top of contracts for difference.
 Customers use the broker’s platform to place trading orders and incur fees in the form of spreads (the difference between the bid and ask prices quoted by the broker).
 Brokers may also charge commissions in addition to spreads.
 Custodial wallets are usually unavailable since customers do not purchase any Ether, at least with most conventional brokers.